Game Day Preview: Americans @ Thunderbirds

 Players to Watch

-Roberts Lipsbergs- Throughout the season, Lipsbergs has been thorn in the Americans side, registering six goals in seven head-to-head meetings.
+Roberts Lipsbergs- Throughout the season, Lipsbergs has been dangerous against the Americans registering six goals while appearing in seven games head-to-head.
 The 18-year-old leads the team in scoring this season, tallying 31 scores during 2013-14.

 Taran Kozun- One of the best trade deadline acquistions in the league this season has been that of the Thunderbirds addition of Taran Kozun in January.
 The net minder has made 11 starts for his new team, recording four shut outs and two CHL goaltender of the week awards.

 Parker Bowles- With his power play goal early in the third period on Wednesday, Bowles recorded his first goal since November 19 against the Vancouver Giants.
 It has been a frustrating season for the Kelowna native, suffering through two injuries that sidelined him for significant amounts of time.
 But, the 18-year-old looks healthy and primed for a big run as the WHL heads towards the playoffs.

 Mitch Topping- Another player who seems to have found his form after missing significant time is Topping, who comes into tonight with points in four of his last five games.
 The Americans captain played in his 300th career game last week and has added some life to the power play running the point.

 Beau McCue- With 17 goals and 12 assists, McCue has already matched his number from last season and is ready to set new career highs for himself.
 The Colorado native has been a big part of the team’s offense throughout the season and has been one of the team’s best two-way players, leading the club with four shorthanded goals.